-Building an employee experience journey map: research methods and personas
+Building an EX journey map: research methods and personas

-To start things off, it’s good to have conversations with employees and pick up details, key phrases, and other relevant information.
-Our recommendation is not to take employees’ answers at face value because there is a difference between what we say vs what we mean vs what we do vs what we feel.
+To start things off, it’s good to have conversations with staff members and pick up details, key phrases, and other relevant information.
+Our recommendation is not to take their answers at face value because there is a difference between what we say vs what we mean vs what we do vs what we feel.

 There is the “Five Whys” technique that can help you dive deeper.
 After you get an answer to your initial question, you go ahead and ask a why question to that answer.
-And around the fifth why question, you can get to the bottom of things and figure out what works and what does not.
+And around the fifth “Why?”, you can get to the bottom of things and figure out what works and what does not.

-But what if an organization has hundreds or thousands of employees?
+But what if an organization has hundreds or thousands of workers?
 How do you scale your conversations?
 There is another great rule that also makes use of five.
 Get feedback from five people and look for patterns and similarities.
 These details could indicate what works and what needs improvement.

-Personas can also be very instrumental in mapping an employee experience.
+Personas can also be very instrumental in EX mapping.
 A good thing to remember is to make your personas as visual as possible.
 You can go from seniority levels and departments — you can have someone starting at a junior position (whether a developer, a marketer, an accountant, etc.) or even a college grad, or you can have a person coming into middle management or a person hired into the VP level.
 Some values, practices, and expectations, may also vary based on culture for companies with diverse teams and that are managing global payrolls.
 As opposed to customer personas, you may have a better intuition for your employee personas as those are people you are working with every day.